spirali/nelsie/docs/guide/box.md

     * `int` or `float` or `str` containing digits -- A fixed size given in pixels (example: `20.5`, or `"1.5"`)
     * `str` in format `"XX%"` where `XX` is an integer -- A relative size to the parent box, in percent (example: `"50%"`)
     * `LayoutExpr` -- A fixed size defined by a layout expression.
 * `height` - Height of the box
     * The paramter takes the same values as `width`.
 * `row` - If `True` then the box arranges its children horizontally; otherwise vertically.
 Default: `False`
 * `reverse` - If `True` then child boxes are ordered in the reverse order; i.e. in bottom-up (or right-left if `row` is `True`) Default: `False`.
 * `flex_wrap` -
 * `flex_grow` - The `flex_grow` parameter takes a `float` value.
 The default is `0`.
 This attribute specifies how much of the remaining space of its parent box should be allocated to this box.
     The remaining space is the size of the box minus the size of all its children.
-If multiple sibling boxes have positive `flex_grow' values, it is distributed according to the ratio defined by their values.
+If multiple sibling boxes have positive `flex_grow` values, it is distributed according to the ratio defined by their values.

-    This property is equivalent to the CSS property `flex-grow'.
+    This property is equivalent to the CSS property `flex-grow`.
-* `flex_shrink` -
+* `flex_shrink` - The `flex_grow` parameter takes a `float` value.
+The default is `0`.
+If the size of all flex items is larger than the flex container, items shrink to fit according to `flex_shrink`.
+This property is equivalent to the CSS property `flex-grow`.
 * `align_items` -
 * `align_self` -
 * `justify_self` -